Open-LinaOS-Foundation/LinaOS/Documentation/driver-api/auxiliary_bus.rst

 export an interface for another subsystem to drive (e.g. SIOV Physical Function export Virtual Function management).
-A split of the functinoality into child- devices representing sub-domains of functionality makes it possible to compartmentalize, layer, and distribute domain-specific concerns via a Linux device-driver model.
+A split of the functinoality into child- devices representing sub-domains of functionality makes it possible to compartmentalize, layer, and distribute domain-specific concerns via a LinaOS device-driver model.

 An example for this kind of requirement is the audio subsystem where a single